craftercms/docs/source/reference/project-tools/index.rst

 |

-For more information on content modeling and content types, see :ref:`newIa-content-modeling` in the Developer section
+For more information on content modeling and content types, see :ref:`content-modeling` in the Developer section

 ^^^^^^^^^^^^^^^
 Encryption Tool